 Heart valve surgery is a procedure to treat heart valve disease.
 Heart valve disease involves at least one of the four heart valves not working properly.
-Heart valves keep blood flowing in the correct direction through your heart.
+Heart valves keep blood flowing in the correct direction through the heart.

-The four valves are the mitral valve, tricuspid valve, pulmonary valve and aortic valve.
+The four heart valves are the mitral valve, tricuspid valve, pulmonary valve and aortic valve.
 Each valve has flaps — called leaflets for the mitral and tricuspid valves and cusps for the aortic and pulmonary valves.
-These flaps open and close once during each heartbeat.
-Valves that don't open or close properly disrupt blood flow through your heart to your body.
+These flaps should open and close once during each heartbeat.
+Valves that don't open or close properly disrupt blood flow through the heart to the body.

-In heart valve surgery, your surgeon repairs or replaces the affected heart valves.
+In heart valve surgery, a surgeon repairs or replaces the damaged or diseased heart valve or valves.
 Many surgical approaches can be used to repair or replace heart valves, including open-heart surgery or minimally invasive heart surgery.

 Why it's done